NCOAE AND CORONAVIRUS (COVID-19)

 - Email: email@example.com

-While our medical trainings taking place outside of the state of North Carolina have been postponed, trainings taking place at our campus in Wilmington, N.C., remain on schedule but with some variation.
+While our wilderness medical trainings taking place outside of the state of North Carolina have been postponed, our EMT trainings for May, June, July, and August 2020 taking place at our campus in Wilmington, N.C., remain on schedule but with a hybrid component now included.
 While this may seem surprising, please note the following:

 The North Carolina Office of EMS (NCOEMS) — which is actively monitoring the impact COVID-19 is having on EMS Education in North Carolina — has approved The National Center for Outdoor & Adventure Education’s adjusted schedule of on-campus EMT training programs that are now supported by a thoughtful and fully supported online component.

-That said, there are a few important new rules and procedures you should know about regarding our upcoming EMT trainings:
+That said, there are a few important rules and procedures you should know about regarding our upcoming EMT training:

-- While trainings will run in real-time, lectures — which are normally delivered during the first two weeks of an EMT training here on our campus — will be delivered online only.
-As a result, please note the following:
+- While our May, June, July, and August 2020 trainings will run in real-time, lectures — which are normally delivered during the first two weeks of an EMT training here on our campus — will be delivered online only.
+As a result of this hybrid approach, please note the following:

 - All lectures will be offered in real-time.
 None of the lectures will be pre-recorded.